 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.
 A liquid form of clarithromycin is available for people who have difficulty swallowing pills.

 - If you are pregnant or plan to become pregnant.
-Clarithromycin should not be used during pregnancy except when there are no other alternative treatments.
-Talk to your health care provider about possible risks with taking clarithromycin when pregnant.
+Clarithromycin should not be used during pregnancy except when there are no other treatment options.
+Talk to your health care provider about the risks of taking clarithromycin during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Clarithromycin may affect the way other medicines or products work, and other medicines or products may affect how clarithromycin works.
 Ask your health care provider if there are interactions between clarithromycin and the other medicines you take.